-Targeted drug treatments focus on specific abnormalities present within cancer cells.
-By blocking these abnormalities, targeted drug treatments can cause cancer cells to die.
+Targeted therapy for brain tumors uses medicines that attack specific chemicals present within the tumor cells.
+By blocking these chemicals, targeted treatments can cause tumor cells to die.

-Targeted therapy drugs are available for certain types of brain tumors, and many more are being studied in clinical trials.
-Your doctor may have your tumor cells tested to see whether targeted therapy is likely to be an effective treatment for your brain tumor.
+Targeted therapy medicines are available for certain types of brain cancers and benign brain tumors.
+Your brain tumor cells may be tested to see whether targeted therapy is likely to help you.

-Rehabilitation after treatment
+Recovering after treatment

-- Physical therapy to help you regain lost motor skills or muscle strength
+- Physical therapy to help you regain lost motor skills or muscle strength.

 Little research has been done on complementary and alternative brain tumor treatments.
 No alternative treatments have been proved to cure brain tumors.
 However, complementary treatments may help you cope with the stress of a brain tumor diagnosis.